 Louise Bourgeois The Good Mother (detail), 2003.

-Bourgeois' influence on contemporary art was huge, and can be seen in the work of Sarah Lucas and Tracey Emin in particular (Bourgeois and Emin collaborated on a project just before the former died) and her work will no doubt reverberate down the generations.
-This exhibition will be surely be one of the blockbuster events of the spring.
-Featuring over 90 works, it will be a must-see for fans of Bourgeois' work and for those who have yet to discover the power of her art for themselves.
+Bourgeois's influence on contemporary art was huge, and can be seen in the work of Sarah Lucas and Tracey Emin in particular (Bourgeois and Emin collaborated on a project just before the former died) and her work will no doubt reverberate down the generations.

 |Where||Hayward Gallery, Southbank Centre, Belvedere Road, London, SE1 8XX | MAP|